Kenza (album)

-Kenza (كنزة) is a 1999 studio album by Algerian singer-songwriter Khaled.
+Kenza (كنزة) is a fourth studio album by Algerian singer-songwriter Khaled.

-The album was named after Khaled's second daughter Kenza.
-Kenza is Arabic for treasure.
+Released in 1999, the album was named after Khaled's second daughter Kenza.
+Kenza is Arabic for "treasure".

 Kenza has attained gold certification by Syndicat National de l'Edition Phonographique.

 The album was re-released by Ark 21 and Wrasse Records.
 It is featured in Robert Dimery's 1001 Albums You Must Hear Before You Die.